tondi/hajto.github.io/_posts/2017-07-01-erlang-digraphs.md

  #Reference<0.3992624098.55705602.46772>, true}
 {% endhighlight %}

-If you ran it in REPL you should get five element tupple with three `#Reference<Something>` thingies.
+If you run it in REPL you should get five element tupple with three `#Reference<Something>` thingies.
 Don't bother with what's inside just for now.

 After graph is successfuly initialized you can add vertices and edges.